cs-nu/eecs-112/README.md

 Accessibility is a priority for recitation and these notes.
 If you need an accommodation, don't hesitate to send an email.

 My office hours are **2:00-3:00pm** in the Ford 2nd Floor Lounge (southeast corner of the building), or by appointment.

-I will be out of town and unable to make office hours on the following upcoming dates:

-- Thursday, 11/17